RK-Gadde/Marketing-Campaign-Case/README.md

 ## Marketing campaign for a Portugese bank - Application of machine learning models in python to boost marketing campaign ROI

-Please click on the Bank Marketing Campaign - Paul - Final.ipynb file above for more detailed analysis using python
+Please click on the Bank Marketing Campaign-RK-Final.ipynb file above for more detailed analysis using python

 Bank Marketing Campaign (aplication of analytics and machine Learning models to improve marketing campaign ROI